 Open up Affinity Publisher, and go to File > New.

-We’re going to use a very simple color palette in our design—just yellow and black.
+We’re going to use a very simple colour palette in our design—just orange, black, and off-white.

-In the Swatches panel (docked on the right side of the workspace), choose Add Global Color from the dropdown menu.
+In the Swatches panel (View > Studio > Swatches), choose Add Global Colour from the drop-down menu.

 2. How to Format Elements on Your Master Spread

-Double-click on the Spread Master icon in the Master Pages panel to bring it up on screen.
+Double-click on the Master A icon in the Master Pages panel to bring it up on screen.

-Choose the Frame Text Tool (T) from the Tools panel, and drag across the bottom-left corner of the left-hand master page to create a small text frame.
+Select the Rectangle Tool (M) from the Tools panel, and drag across the whole of the Master spread’s left-hand page, setting the Fill to Off White.